Data-CURE/CuRe-training/_episodes/01-intro.md

 >
 > Considering the more constructivist nature of qualitative research (in contrast to positivist quantitative research), assessments of research integrity emphasize production transparency and analytic transparency.
 Production transparency requires that the processes for research participant selection, data collection, and analytic interpretation—and the decisions that informed these processes—be documented in explicit detail.
 Analytic transparency demands clear descriptions and explanations of the methods and logic used to draw conclusions from the data.
 For qualitative research, a high degree of production and analytic transparency is prerequisite for demonstrating research rigor and credibility.
 >
-> Read more about reproducibility and transparency in qualitative research here:
+> Read more about reproducibility and transparency in qualitative research here:<br/>
->
 > **Elman, C., Kapiszewski, D., & Lupia, A. (2018).
 Transparent social inquiry: Implications for social science. *Annual Review of Political Science*, *21*, 29–47. [https://doi.org/10.1146/annurev-polisci-091515-025429](https://doi.org/10.1146/annurev-polisci-091515-025429)**
 >
 > **TalkadSukumar, P., & Metoyer, R. (2019). *Replication and transparency of qualitative research from a constructivist perspective* [Preprint].
 Open Science Framework. [https://doi.org/10.31219/osf.io/6efvp](https://doi.org/10.31219/osf.io/6efvp)**